 Together, the park and its residential buildings form the Parker-Welsford neighbourhood (not to be confused with the Welsford-Parker Monument on Barrington Street).
 In urban design terms, this is a typical European urban square: a continuous row of residences facing a green space.
 The city’s planning regulations – in particular, the Quinpool Road Commercial Area Plan in the Municipal Planning Strategy for Halifax – state that any new development in this area must “strengthen the community function of the Quinpool Road area” and must be “in keeping with the scale and character of the adjacent residential neighbourhoods” (207).

 The 29- and 25-storey towers proposed by Armco and Westwood are located right next to the Parker-Welsford neighbourhood, but you’d never know this from the developers’ drawings.
 All of their renderings show only the Robie and Quinpool sides, with the main streets and the Halifax Common in the foreground.
 The adjacent neighbourhood is completely hidden.
 Unfortunately, city hall has been considering only the developers’ side when it evaluates these two proposals.
-On January 25, when the Planning and Development department made a presentation to the Districts 7 and 8 Planning Advisory Committee, only the Robie and Quinpool sides were shown.
+On January 25, when the Planning and Development department made a presentation to the Districts 7 and 8 Planning Advisory Committee (now called the Halifax Peninsula Planning Advisory Committee), only the Robie and Quinpool sides were shown.
 The committee raised questions about the developments’ impact on the Parker-Welsford neighbourhood but there were no images of the other side for them to see.
 Consequently, the committee remained focused on the Robie-Quinpool side and merely recommended that the number of storeys be reduced so that these developments would not stand out from the Welsford Apartments to the north and the Atlantica Hotel to the south.

 As astute consumers, we know that advertisers try to generate public desire for their products by glamorizing certain features and hiding the rest.
 In a similar way, the Parker-Welsford neighbourhood has become a blind spot for both the developers and city hall.
 To help balance the discussion, let’s rotate the perspective and consider these developments from the other side: the Parker-Welsford neighbourhood.
 In fact, let’s mend this blind spot by renaming this location in a more well-rounded way, so that “Robie-Quinpool” becomes “Robie-Quinpool-Parker.”